Bear spray: History

-Capsaicin bear spray was developed in the mid-1980s under principal investigator Carrie Hunt, a University of Montana graduate student working under the supervision of Dr. Charles Jonkel and Dr. Bart O'Gara.
+Capsaicin bear spray was developed in the mid-1980s under principal investigator Carrie Hunt, a University of Montana graduate student working under the supervision of Charles Jonkel and Bart O'Gara.
 Hunt had identified commercial pepper sprays as an effective deterrent for bears in previous research; however, they were unreliable and required close proximity.
 Hunt's thesis was published by the U.S. Fish and Wildlife Service in 1984.
 Bill Pounds, who eventually founded Counter Assault bear spray, assisted Hunt and offered to help devise a prototype for a reliable aerosol bear spray canister for Hunt's research.
 They developed a bear spray formula with a spray range of over 30 ft and a spray time of over 7 seconds.
 Pounds played an important part in developing the ingredients, the dispersal system, and the recommended specifications of bear spray.
 The product produced by the company he founded, Counter Assault, became the first Environmental Protection Agency (EPA)-registered aerosol bear spray.